If you’re like most people, you might be a bit overwhelmed by all the different types of retirement savings plans out there.

 -If you leave the job, you may “rollover” your balance to another employer’s plan or individual retirement arrangement (IRA) without paying any taxes or penalties.

 From there, though, the rules vary based on the specific plan type and the choices your employer makes.
 For example, your employer may (or may not) match some portion of your contribution or make contributions from other sources, such as profit sharing.
 Employer contributions may vest over a period of years and you can lose them if you quit before you’re fully vested.
-Contribution limits vary by the type of plan and your age.
+Retirement contribution limits vary by the type of plan and your age.
 (For example, the maximum you can put in your 401(k) in 2017 is $18,000 per year.
 If you are over age 50, you can save an additional $6,000 in “catch-up” contributions.)

 The age of retirement can vary by the type of plan, as do the rules if you need to take out money beforehand.
 Some plans allow you to withdraw money to fund education or a first home, and some permit you to borrow money for any reason.
 In short, it all depends, and your HR department is the best source for specific rules for your plan.